ozzythecoder/crafting-interprete.rs/doc/chapter-7.md

     - ☕ This is where the Java program defines how to print the strings to the console
     - 🦀 We've already defined this by deriving `Debug` and implementing `ToString`.
 - Wiring everything together in the `Lox` impl
+    - `Lox::run` constructs its own scanner and parser, and then evaluates the final expr.
+    - Set up the REPL
+- Breaking out everything into more discrete modules